-Where it is understood that the concerns do not meet the threshold for significant harm, the Local Support Team should be contacted to find out if they are already working with the child/family.
-Their contact details are set out on page 18 of this procedure.
+Where it is understood that the concerns do not meet the threshold for significant harm, the early help team should be contacted to find out if they are already working with the child/family.

-All concerns raised must be shared with the Designated Safeguarding Officer or Deputy Safeguarding Officer.
+All concerns raised must be shared with the Designated Safeguarding Lead or Deputy Safeguarding Leads.